-- 1. Globally, the productive capacity and ecological integrity of the marine environment, including estuaries and near-shore coastal waters, are being degraded, and in many places the degradation has intensified.
-According to the Third Global Environment Outlook (GEO-3), the key driving force behind the degradation of these ecosystems is often poorly-planned, and rapidly accelerating, social and economic development-related activities in coastal areas that results from increasing populations, urbanization, industrialization, maritime transport and tourism.
-Tourism is presently one of the most dynamic and fastest economic growth sectors around the world, especially in developing nations.
-Globally, this sector has repeatedly demonstrated its ability to act as a primary driver of growth in some of the poorest nations, and its potential to contribute to the Millennium Development Goals, and its central target on poverty reduction through generating incomes, investment, jobs, social welfare, external debt reduction, and encouraging economic diversification. - 2.
-Countries within sub-Saharan Africa are increasingly turning to tourism as a viable option to accelerate their economic growth.
+1. Globally, the productive capacity and ecological integrity of the marine environment, including estuaries and near-shore coastal waters, are being degraded, and in many places the degradation has intensified1.
+According to the Third Global Environment Outlook (GEO-3), the key driving force behind the degradation of these ecosystems is often poorly-planned, and rapidly accelerating, social and economic development-related activities in coastal areas that results from increasing populations, urbanization, industrialization, maritime transport and tourism2.
+Tourism is presently one of the most dynamic and fastest economic growth sectors around the world, especially in developing nations3.
+Globally, this sector has repeatedly demonstrated its ability to act as a primary driver of growth in some of the poorest nations4, and its potential to contribute to the Millennium Development Goals, and its central target on poverty reduction5 through generating incomes, investment, jobs, social welfare, external debt reduction, and encouraging economic diversification.

+2. Countries within sub-Saharan Africa are increasingly turning to tourism as a viable option to accelerate their economic growth.
 As in most other regions, the tourism product in sub-Saharan Africa is highly dependent on the natural resource base, and the natural beauty of the African coastline, in combination with the favourable climate conditions, has increased the prominence of coastal beach based tourism.
 Coastal tourism is often considered as an "environmentally-friendly" alternative to more traditional exploitative forms of livelihood within sensitive coastal areas, which has the added potential to benefit environmental protection and increase the appreciation of the value of natural resources and diversity livelihood options.
 It is however also well recognized that coastal tourism and recreational activities, and the other land- and marine-based activities associated with the sector, can rapidly escalate negative human induced impacts, and lead to the degradation and loss of integrity of the globally important coastal and marine ecosystems, especially if allowed to proceed in the absence of careful planning, regulation and management.
-Countries in sub-Saharan African are therefore looking to develop a more sustainable tourism sector where the level tourism activity continues to produce positive long term benefits for the social, economic, natural and cultural environments. - 3.
-Sub-Saharan Africa contains 32 coastal states (out of a total of 44 states), bordering both the Atlantic and Indian Ocean, with a combined coastal length that exceeds 48,000 km.
-The system boundaries of the sub-Saharan Africa region can be defined geographically as extending from approximately 20 degrees N latitude south to about 30 degrees S latitude, and variously from 20 degrees west to about 50 degrees East longitude.
-The ecosystems resources shared by these countries are encompassed by five distinct Large Marine Ecosystems (LMEs) (see Figure 1), all of which are recognized as important for their globally significant marine diversity and high productivity, with rich fishery resources, oil and gas reserves, precious minerals, and their potential for tourism.
-The marine
+Countries in sub-Saharan African are therefore looking to develop a more sustainable tourism sector where the level tourism activity continues to produce positive long term benefits for the social, economic, natural and cultural environments6.

+3. Sub-Saharan Africa contains 32 coastal states (out of a total of 44 states), bordering both the Atlantic and Indian Ocean, with a combined coastal length that exceeds 48,000 km7.
+The system boundaries of the sub-Saharan Africa region can be defined geographically as extending from http://geodata.grid.unep.ch

-&lt;sup>1 A Sea of Troubles (2001) Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection (GESAMP)
+1 A Sea of Troubles (2001) Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection (GESAMP)

-&lt;sup>2 It is estimated that 50 % of the world's coasts are threatened by development-related activities.
+2 It is estimated that 50 % of the world's coasts are threatened by development-related activities.
 Over 40 % of the world's population already lives within 100 km of the coast, and the density of people in coastal areas (approx. 100 people km-2) is already much higher than in inland areas (approx. 38 people km-2).

-&lt;sup>3 In 2004, international tourism receipts for developing countries amounted to US\$177 billion, and international tourist arrivals reached a record 763 million, and with 39% of the world's international tourist arrivals.
+3 In 2004, international tourism receipts for developing countries amounted to US\$177 billion, and international tourist arrivals reached a record 763 million, and with 39% of the world's international tourist arrivals.

-&lt;sup>4 Tourism is currently main source of foreign exchange earnings in 46 of the 49 Least Developed Countries.
+4 Tourism is currently main source of foreign exchange earnings in 46 of the 49 Least Developed Countries.

-&lt;sup>5 UN World Summit, September 2005 in New York, Declaration adopted on "Harnessing Tourism for the Millennium Development Goals" during a tourism event organized by WTO.
+5 UN World Summit, September 2005 in New York, Declaration adopted on "Harnessing Tourism for the Millennium Development Goals" during a tourism event organized by WTO.

-&lt;sup>6 Based on the definition of ICOMOS, ICTC, (2002)
+6 Based on the definition of ICOMOS, ICTC, (2002)

-&lt;sup>7 Source: UNEP (2005).
+7 Source: UNEP (2005).
 The GEO Data Portal.
-United Nations Environment Programme. http://geodata.grid.unep.ch
+United Nations Environment Programme.